ARM-software/arm-trusted-firmware/docs/user-guide.rst

 recommended to use the version that is packaged in the fip file using the instructions below.

+Note: For the FVP, the kernel FDT is packaged in FIP during build and loaded by the firmware at runtime.
+See `Obtaining the Flattened Device Trees`_ section for more info on selecting the right FDT to use.

 #.
 Clean the working directory

    ::